 We use a few dairies regularly but others are available, details of raw milk suppliers across the UK can be found at http://rawmilk.simkin.co.uk/index.html prices vary considerably dependant on supplier (Jersey milk can attract a significant premium) and delivery costs are very high if you order courier delivery.

 For those living around Ipswich in Suffolk it is possible to get Raw milk delivered in plastic containers.

 Where we buy

 Coston Hall Farm (10 minutes from Wymondham off the A11 in Norfolk)

 Fen Farm Dairy (not far from Bungay) http://fenfarmdairy.co.uk/

-Some of the claimed benefits of raw milk
+Some of the often claimed benefits of raw milk;

 Raw milk consists of important enzymes that aid in assimilating the nutrients present in milk.
 Possibly the most important is lactase enzyme that helps digest lactose milk sugar.
 After using raw milk many people who thought they couldn’t have dairy as they are lactose intolerant, are really enjoying milk again.
 Maybe it’s a case that they are pasteurized milk intolerant?”